KristianColville1/raza-noodles/README.md

 <summary>Food Menu</summary>
 <br>
 On the menu page we also have the actual food menu.
 This allows the user to see what options are available to them and fufills design requirements by Raza Noodles for a competitive design.
-The food menu has multiple images, relevant content.
+The food menu has multiple images and relevant content in the menu for the user.

 - At the beginning of the food menu theres a second option for downloading the food menu.

 ![Download option](/assets/images/features/download-option-two.png)

+- The link in the menu bar shows a 3 piece menu and it helps make the menu page cohesive when navigated to.

 - The menu presents the illusion that it is a three-piece fold out menu on larger screens.

 ![Food-menu](/assets/images/features/three-piece-menu.png)